 How it works

-.nzb are small files who decribe content which is available in newsgroups on Usenet.
+File type *.nzb are small files who decribe content which is available in newsgroups on Usenet.
 Get hold of a .nzb file and open it in your favorite Usenet client (most of those suck big time) - and it magically downloads the content described in the .nzb file.
 It's that simple.
 Of course, in reality, almost always parts will miss and you get nothing but junk and wasted time from the usenet.

 The problem with this file format..

-You can get most of the stuff on Usenet on any other local friendly p2p service.
-The only reason to pay for Usenet is that you usually get your max download speed from the pay-only services, and you do not risk MPAA/RIAA/other evil getting hold of your IP when using services such as UseNext (broken affiliate link to make money for the affiliate).
+You can get most of the stuff on Usenet on any other local friendly p2p service such as bittorrent.
+The only reason to pay for Usenet is that you usually get your max download speed from the pay-only services, but you do risk MPAA/RIAA/other evil getting hold of your IP of course, especially when using services such as UseNext (broken affiliate link to make money for the affiliate).